A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems: Special Cases of Linear Minimization Oracle

 \item \textbf{Lipschitz constant:} The Lipschitz constant of $\dualFunc{\Lambda}$ in Lemma~\ref{lemma_LipschitzContinuity_dLambda} is bounded by

 \end{enumerate} \end{proposition}

-We note that the quasi-closed form description~\eqref{Eq_LMO_Gel} and the lower bound of the dual multiplier in~\eqref{Eq_gamma_Gel} were previously proposed in \cite[Proposition~A.2]{Bridging_Bayesian-Viet}.
-However, when the matrix $\Lambda$ is indefinite, which is an important case in the factor model in this study, the upper bound of the dual multiplier in~\eqref{Eq_gamma_Gel} and the Lipschitz constant of the dual function in~\eqref{Eq_LipschitzConstantGel} are first introduced here.
-The proof of Proposition~\ref{Prop_Gelbrich} builds on the following technical lemma that characterizes the regularity properties of the Gelbrich distance and the respective ball.
+We note that the quasi-closed form description~\eqref{Eq_LMO_Gel} and the lower bound for $\gamma$ in~\eqref{Eq_gamma_Gel} were previously proposed in \cite[Proposition~A.2]{Bridging_Bayesian-Viet}.
+However, when $\Lambda$ is indefinite, which is an important case in the factor model, the upper bound for $\gamma$ in~\eqref{Eq_gamma_Gel} and the Lipschitz constant~\eqref{Eq_LipschitzConstantGel} are first introduced here.
+The proof of Proposition~\ref{Prop_Gelbrich} builds on next lemma characterizing the regularity properties of the Gelbrich distance and the respective ball.